vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

 ```
 ### *Attention!
 Notice that in the CSS output **url** is replaced with **image-url**.
 This is a rails helper method that translates to  **url(/assets/logo-icon_2x.png)**.
-It's a small difference but adds to your convenience developing with rails if you are using the **asset pipeline**.
+It’s a small difference but adds to your convenience developing with rails if you are using the **asset pipeline**.

 ### Critique
 The documentation says